luisa-brueser/Optimization_Contracting/README.md

 # Optimization model contracting use cases

-This model is currently uder development as part of my master thesis at TU Vienna.
+This model is currently under development as part of my master thesis at TU Vienna.